-To support Apple Pay on your website, you need to complete the setup, which includes registering a merchant ID, creating two certificates, and verifying your domain.
-Completing this setup enables you to use either or both web APIs: Apple Pay JS API or Payment Request API.
+To support Apple Pay on your website, you must complete the setup steps in your developer account.
+The steps include registering a merchant ID, creating two certificates, and verifying your domain.
+Completing the setup enables you to use either or both web APIs: Apple Pay JS API or Payment Request API.

 Follow the instructions in Configure Apple Pay on the Web.
 They guide you to create the following:

 Merchant ID.
 An identifier you register with Apple that uniquely identifies your business as a merchant able to accept payments.
-This ID never expires, and can be used in multiple websites and iOS apps.
+This ID never expires, and you can use it in multiple websites and iOS apps.
 See Create a merchant identifier for the setup steps.

 While your merchant ID never expires, the payment processing certificate, merchant identity certificate, and domain verification do expire.
 See Maintaining Your Environment for more information.